replit/ReplitLM/README.md

  Can be any of the following:

--  the HuggingFace Hub, i.e. some instruct tuning dataset on the huggingface hub
+- some instruct tuning dataset on the Huggingface Hub
 - a local dataset in a JSONL file
-- [a local or remote streaming dataset] i.e. a dataset in the specific MDS format used by Mosaic Streaming available locally or in some cloud store such as a GCS/S3 bucket.
+- a local or remote streaming dataset, i.e. a dataset in the specific MDS format used by Mosaic Streaming available locally or in some cloud store such as a GCS/S3 bucket.
 You will likely not have this dataset, unless you already have been customizing your training and datasets for use with the Mosaic ecosystem.

 #### (2) Format the Dataset with a Custom Preprocessing Function

 Depending on the dataset you are using, you may or may not need to format the dataset into the format expected by LLM Foundry.

 **Datasets for which Custom Preprocessing is Not Needed**